25211 Coolidge Hwy

 Michigan Contact Lens Specialists

-Southfield Optometrist That You Can Trust
+Metro Detroit Optometrist That You Can Trust

-Dr. Shira Kresch has been practicing optometry for over 7 years at some of the most prestigious medical centers in the country, including Columbia University’s Department of Ophthalmology and Kresge Eye Institute.
+Dr. Shira Kresch has been practicing optometry for over 7 years at some of the most prestigious medical centers in the country, including Columbia University’s Department of Ophthalmology and Kresge Eye Institute

 A comprehensive eye exam is an evaluation of your eyes and vision.